 Updated plan recommendations, equity analyses, and funding analysis

 After considering the results of the first three steps, staff made updates to plan recommendations and updated the plan’s equity and transportation funding analyses.
 Staff then obtained public and stakeholder feedback on these draft updates.

 Completed plan update

 Staff finalized the 2020 Update, which was adopted by the Regional Planning Commission in June 2020.
 Changes made to the plan as part of the 2020 Update are reflected in a Second Edition of Volume III of the VISION 2050 report.

-Staff conducted the first of two rounds of public involvement for the Review and Update in late 2019.
-This effort included holding seven public meetings across the Region and obtaining input from the Commission’s nine community partners.
+The first round of public involvement included holding seven public meetings across the Region and obtaining input from the Commission’s nine community partners.
 The purpose of this first round of public involvement was to share information with the public about how well the various plan elements are being implemented, and collect feedback about this progress.
 We also asked for comments on changes, since VISION 2050 was adopted, that we should consider as we update the plan’s recommendations.
-Comments for the first round were accepted through December 20, 2019, and were considered by staff as we prepared a draft 2020 Review and Update and by the Advisory Committees guiding the Review and Update.

 Public Involvement Round 2 (February-April 2020)